By Nicole Pajer

 - Ignore your pets when you arrive home so they don’t feel like one is getting more attention than the other.
 The level of emotional excitement will diminish, preventing signs of aggression from occurring.

-- Put leashes on both dogs when walking two at a time and consider a gentle leader for better control.
+- Put a dog leash on both dogs when walking two at a time and consider a gentle leader for better control.

 - Don’t pet one animal at the expense of the other.